mike-mcgrail/sko_fy25/README.md

 1. **Test a Parser**: Let your Jedi instincts guide you as you test your parsing skills.
 2. **Create a Dashboard**: Craft a dashboard worthy of the Jedi Council to showcase your triumphs.
-3. **Click Flags you Parsed**: Unveil the hidden flags and claim your rightful place among the data elite.
+3. **Click Flags you Parsed**: Unveil the hidden flags and claim your rightful place among the data elite. (see below)

 ## Parsing Flags - Your Jedi Trials